For help in choosing or applying for any of these programs, contact the nearest

 Disabled Veterans' Standard Homestead Exemption

-The Disabled Veterans’ Standard Homestead Exemption provides a reduction in a property’s EAV to a qualifying property owned by a veteran with a service-connected disability.
-A $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 50% but less than 70%; a $5,000 homestead exemption is available to a veteran with a service connected disability of at least 70%.
-Qualifying veterans must file an annual application by their counties’ deadlines to continue to receive this exemption.
-To apply for this exemption, please contact or visit your local County Assessor’s Office.
+The Disabled Veterans' Standard Homestead Exemption provides a reduction in a property's EAV to a qualifying property owned by a veteran with a service-connected disability.
+Beginning in tax year 2015, a $2,500 homestead exemption is available to a veteran with a service-connected disability of at least 30% but less than 50%; a $5,000 homestead exemption is available to a veteran with a service connected disability of at least 50% but less than 70%; veterans with a service-connected disability of at least 70% are exempt from paying property taxes on their primary residence.
+This exemption is available to the unmarried surviving spouse of a service connected veteran provided that the veteran was in receipt of the exemption prior to his/her death.
+Additionally, beginning in tax year 2015 and thereafter, the unmarried surviving spouse of a service member killed in the line of duty is exempt from paying property taxes on the primary residence.
+Once approved, qualifying veterans and surviving spouses must file an annual application by their counties' deadlines to continue to receive this exemption.
+To apply for this exemption, please contact or visit your local County Assessor's Office.

 Specially Adapted Housing Tax Exemption